Quhaoh233/Human-Posture-Classification/README.md

 # Human-Posture-Classification
-An integrated network enables GCN+LSTM+TransfermorEncoderLayer for Human Posture Classification, which achieves an average of 80% accuracy.
+An integrated network combines GCN+LSTM+TransfermorEncoderLayer for Human Posture Classification, which achieves an average of 80% accuracy.